TN 120 (06-24)

 PC:

-6 If DT determines that the check was not cashed, DT returns a credit to SSA.
+If Treasury determines that the check was not cashed, it returns a credit to SSA.

-7 If DT determines that either the original and/or replacement checks were cashed, a claims package(s) will be sent to the servicing PC for the beneficiary to complete and return to SSA for a forgery determination by DT.
-If DT determines that forgery is involved, they will reclaim the money from the presenting financial institution and issue the credit to SSA.
+If Treasury determines that either the original and/or replacement checks were cashed, a claims package(s) will be sent to the servicing PC for the beneficiary to complete and return to SSA for a forgery determination by Treasury.
+If Treasury determines that forgery is involved, they will reclaim the money from the presenting financial institution and issue the credit to SSA.
 No overpayment exists.

-If a claimant who has a history of abusing the nonreceipt reporting system (see GN 02406.150) alleges nonreceipt of a title II courtesy disbursement or replacement check:
+If a claimant who has a history of abusing the nonreceipt reporting system alleges nonreceipt of a Title II courtesy disbursement or replacement check:

 The TSC will: